lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Entering the constraints**:  This example will use the spatial constraints, selected by checking the box by "Spatial."
 For "Spatial" constraints, two shapes type for a spatial search are available ("Cone" or "Polygon"), and the appropriate instructions for the search terms will appear.
-This example uses the cone search, which requires "Coordinates or Object Name" and "Radius" of search to be entered.
+This example uses the cone search, which requires "Coordinates or Object Name" and "Radius" of search to be entered in the box under the "Shape Type" on the left side of the screen.

 Keeping the search area small will keep query times short and return manageable subsets of objects.
 It is recommended to start with 3 arcminutes.